 Spend any time (it won’t take very long) listening to or reading the words of people in the pseudohistory and pseudoarchaeology worlds, and you will encounter a standard riposte to scholarly objections to their theories and evidence.
 The scholarly world is a closed shop that suppresses innovative ideas of outsiders—even of its own accredited members—in … Continue reading Pseudohistorians claim scholars are hostile to innovative ideas.
 Do they have a point?

-Excerpted from the forthcoming Beardmore: The Viking Hoax that Rewrote History, by Douglas Hunter, to be published Sept.
+Excerpted from Beardmore: The Viking Hoax that Rewrote History, by Douglas Hunter, published Sept.
 2018 by McGill-Queen’s University Press.
-On the hot summer night of 16 July 1934, a Canadian National Railways (CNR) train clattering through the boreal gloom of northern Ontario was brought to a sharp halt about four miles … Continue reading Beardmore: The Middle Claim
+On the hot summer night of 16 July 1934, a Canadian National Railways (CNR) train clattering through the boreal gloom of northern Ontario was brought to a sharp halt about four miles southwest of the whistle … Continue reading Beardmore: The Middle Claim